 If you are an employee hurt in the workplace, in many cases, your only remedy is through the workers' compensation system.
 You will not be able to get damages for pain and suffering or punitive damages.
 However, the insurer is required to provide you with medical treatment you need to recover, partially replace lost wages if you are disabled and cannot work, and help you recover so that you can work again.

 An employer that does not have worker’s compensation insurance as required by law can be subject to a personal injury lawsuit for a workplace injury.
 In that case, under California Labor Code section 3706, negligence is presumed.

-If you are an independent contractor, you can bring a personal injury lawsuit against the employer if the employer was negligent.
+If you are an independent contractor, a Los Angeles workplace injury attorney can help you bring a personal injury lawsuit against the employer if the employer was negligent.
 For example, if the employer had the floors waxed and failed to put up caution cones or warning signs and you fell, you could bring a slip and fall lawsuit.
 You may also have causes of action against other parties.
 For example, if your defective new chair broke causing you to suffer a hip fracture, you might have a product liability suit against a manufacturer.
 If you were driving to an offsite location to inspect a construction site, and another business's employee drove a forklift into you, causing you to be crushed, you might be able to sue the employee and his employer.

 In those cases, you would be able to recover general damages that you could not recover in a worker's compensation claim.
 General damages include noneconomic damages, such as grief, pain and suffering, and mental anguish.
-The amount of general damages is often the reason for a substantial damages award in a lawsuit.Experienced Lawyers in San Bernardino Employment Injury Cases
+The amount of general damages is often the reason for a substantial damages award in a lawsuit.Experienced Workplace Injury Lawyers Serving the Los Angeles Area